AMReX-Fluids/incflo/README.md

 # Using incflo

-To build and run incflo, you will need to fist clone the AMReX and AMReX-Hydro repositories.
+To build and run incflo, you will need to first clone the AMReX and AMReX-Hydro repositories.

 We suggest using the _main_ branch of both repositories.